 The 2014 Cadillac XTS is a large sedan, at more than 200 inches long and with a wheelbase of nearly 112 inches.
-It slots right alongside standard-wheelbase versions of the Audi A8 and BMW 7-Series, along with the Lincoln MKS, in length, while it's actually better than most of those cars for backseat space, because of its upright cabin proportions.
-If you want to make a client happy, the ride quality and seating space is about perfect in the XTS; it's spacious and quiet, yet never boatlike or queasy.
+It measures up against the BMW 7-Series, Lincoln MKS, and Audi A8 in terms of overall length, but manages better interior room and rear-seat room than all three thanks to its upright cabin.
+If you want to make a client happy, the ride quality and seating space is about perfect in the XTS; it's spacious and quiet, yet never boat-like or queasy.

 Interior materials are excellent, though, and definitely a step above those used in Cadillac's former comfort model, the DTS.
-There's real wood trim; available soft Opus leather with perforated inserts (Platinum); a leather-wrapped instrument panel; and soft-touch surfaces virtually everywhere.
+There's available soft Opus leather, rear wood trims, and soft-touch surfaces everywhere.
 Step up to Platinum models and you'll get a headliner made of Alcantara (faux-suede).

 Active noise cancellation also helps keep the XTS cabin quiet, cancelling out road noise and any boom from the powertrain; you only hear the engine when pressing it hard.

 Traditional Cadillac buyers may not be excited that Cadillac has replaced its physical buttons with capacitive sliders.
 To be honest, neither were we.
 The sliders are cool features at first, but the wear of trying to get it right or not getting the desired response when touching one of the buttons grows quickly.
 In the end, the touch controls could be a gimmick that we'd do without.